chmarr/gridfinity-boxes/README.md

 The base-plate that was used for testing dimensions is this one: https://www.printables.com/model/417152-gridfinity-specification/files .

-## Instructions
+## Quickstart Instructions

 Some familiarity with OpenSCAD is required.
 But it's fairly simple; much, much simpler than Fusion360.
+First, download all the .scad files into the same folder.

+Edit one of the sample files (simple\_box.scad, box\_with\_inserts.scad, etc) and make changes to the values as required.
+Then render and save your .stl file.

+## Involved Instructions

 Tip: If you have git on your computer, try cloning this project rather than downloading.
 You can keep up-to-date simply by using 'git pull'.

-Either modify the last lines in the `gridfinity_boxes.scad` file, or better, create a new file based on `example1.scad`.
-Edit to create the box features you want.
-Documentation for each of the expected-to-be-called modules is in the scad file, but here's a quick run down.
+By examining the example .scad files, you can see the gridfinity_* calls that need to be executed to create the desired features.
+Documentation on the expected-to-be-called SCAD modules follows.

-There are five possible modules to call, specified below with their "signatures":
+There are serveral possible modules to call, specified below with their "signatures":

 * `gridfinity_module_base(count, holes=0)`
 * `gridfinity_wall(count, height, z_offset=module_unit_height)`
 * `gridfinity_internal_mass(count, height, z_offset=module_unit_height)`
+* `gridfinity_square_bores(count, size, z_offset, repeat=[1,1], top_radius=0, bottom_radius=0, top_sides=[1,1,1,1], bottom_sides=[1,1,1,1])`
 * `gridfinity_internal_fillets(count, radius, sides=[1,1,1,1], z_offset=module_unit_height)`
 * `gridfinity_stacking_lip(count, z_offset)`

 One doesn't need to call them all; just the ones to get the feature you want.
-In almost all cases the first two will be called.
+Generally, the first two will be called, with the others being optional.

 ### Common parameters